Paul-Wortmann/Grume/Readme.md

 About
 -----
+Frost and Flame is still in its early stages of infancy.
+Currently a non-playable WIP.
-Frost and Flame is an isometric, action role playing game.
-ARPG
+Frost and flame to become a 2D, isometric, action role playing game.
+Planned features include, a particle engine, rich in content and re-playability with random item, quest and level generation.

 Features
 --------
--Documentation...
+- Menu, UI, action bar, inventory etc...
+- Items, books, potions, weapons, armor etc...
+- Import / export maps in the "Tiled" map editor format. (http://www.mapeditor.org/)

-More information can be found in the changelog.txt file.
+More information may be found in the changelog.txt file.

 Usage
 -----